 Candidate will dissect roles of distinct RNA binding and ribosomal proteins in the normal and abnormal forebrain circuit development.
 In particular, the laboratory will study roles of post-transcriptional events and how these are altered in neurodevelopmental disorders, such as epilepsy and autism.

-Participates in the development of performance standards, selection of methodology and instrumentation and coordination in the analytical biochemical, physiology and instrumentation functions within the clinical and research areas to ensure conformance with the goals and objectives of the department.
+Participates in the development of performance standards, selection of methodology and instrumentation and coordination of the analytical, biochemical, physiology and instrumentation functions with the clinical and research areas to ensure conformance with the goals and objectives of the department.
 As required, contributes to the implementation of the programs and projects in special areas of interest to the department.